alexneigher/family_friday/README.md

 Once you like the groupings click "Save & Send Notifications".
 This persists this group, as well as sends out emails to all of the members (#todo on the email part).

 You can view previous lunch groupings by clicking the menu in the top nav.

+To add/edit/delete employees click on the employees nav item.